AndyShiue/Ende-readme/README.md

 # Ende

 I just want to share what I've come up with about the design of a new programming language, and here it is.
-This language would have a strong type system, and its syntax would be whitespace-insensitive because I prefer it.
+This language has a strong type system, and its syntax is whitespace-insensitive because I prefer it.
+It's very welcomed for someone to write an implementation for it.

-# Terms and statements
+# Terms and Statements

 At the very beginning, let me introduce the terms of the language.
 Terms can be seen as trees that build up value.